TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 ## Figure legends

-> n.b.
-I haven't added any changes from this section to the MS file

 **Figure 1 phenotype-pca**.
 The main component of variablity in panicle phenotypes from 91 rice accessions splits accessions by domestication status, and is related to spikelet number, secondary branch number and primary branch number.
 (**A**) We measured traits of spread panicles from *O. rufipogon*, *O. sativa*, *O. barthii* and *O. glaberrima*.